apool-io/apoolminer/README.md

 ### 1.6.11
 1. GPU performance improved by 20% for Qubic.
 ### 1.6.12
-1. Fixed an automatic update issue for Qubic.
+1. Fixed an automatic update issue for Qubic in HiveOS.